-Every parent, and every preacher, has a tendency to be patronizing.
-An absurd extreme of this tendency was portrayed by a poster featuring a mother pushing her teen-age son in a wheel chair.
+Unfortunately, both parents and preachers have a tendency to be patronizing.
+An absurd extreme of this paternalism was portrayed many years ago by a poster.
+It featuring a mother pushing her teen-age son in a wheel chair.
 The caption read: "Of course he can walk, but thank God he doesn't have to".

-A more positive slogan was featured by a large church in the mid-west.
-It was: "Everything that is worth doing, is worth doing poorly".
+How sad!

+Stuart Briscoe is a preacher of the Elmbrook Church in Brookfield, Wisconsin.
+Under his leader ship the church grew from 300 to over 7,000.
+He told me of his concern about how video taped lessons taught by professionals were robbing local people of the opportunity to develop their own spiritual gifts.
+In fact, he coined a slogan to emphasize this need.
+The slogan is: "Anything that is worth doing, is worth doing poorly".
 This catches us by surprise for most have been told that anything worth doing is worth doing well.
 Both slogans are true, but you can never do things well without first doing them poorly.
 This is the way we learned to feed ourselves, tie our shoes, walk, talk, ride a bicycle, etc. Each mistake we made from a poor performance helped us to improve.

 How tragic it is to protect someone from doing things poorly.

-The home is a place for children to learn, not for just for parents to parade and show-case their abilities.
-It ought always be a place where everyone in the family, regardless of how young or unskilled, can grow to maturity by having the freedom to make mistakes.
+The home is a place for children to learn, not for parents to parade and show-case their abilities.
+Home ought always be a place where everyone in the family, regardless of how young or unskilled, can grow to maturity by having the freedom to make mistakes.

 In similar fashion, the church ought not be reduced to a stage where professional performers dazzle spectators with their ability.
-The church, like the home, ought to be concerned about the complete development of every member.
+The church, like the home, ought to be concerned about the complete development and ,maturity of every member.
 This development can only come when we are free to push our own personal envelope and learn from the mistakes that inevitably occur.
-This is a lesson that we can learn Craig MacFarlane.
-(Information about Craig McFarlane taken from Reader's Digest - Aug.
-'86)
+This is not only a lesson that we can learn Craig MacFarlane, but it is at least one important lesson for all who follow Christ.